HeinrichHartmann/HeinrichHartmann.github.io/_posts/2016-04-03-Dijkstra's-Prime-Number-Algorithm.md

 {% endhighlight %}

-By running this program, you can quickly verify that it produces a a list of the firs 100 prime numbers.
+By running this program, you can quickly verify that it produces a a list of the first 100 prime numbers.
 (The 100th prime number is `541`, who would have thought?).
 But even after looking at the algorithm for a while, I was not quite able to make sense out of it.
 Can you?